o2r-project/api/docs/compendium/substitute.md

 # Substitution

-Substitution is the combination of an base ERC and an overlay ERC.
+Substitution is the combination of an base compendium and an overlay compendium.
-A user can choose files from the overlay ERC that will replace files of the base ERC, or add new files to the substitution.
+A user can choose files from the overlay compendium that will replace files of the base compendium, or add new files to the substitution.

 ## Create substitution

-Creating a substitution produces a new ERC with its own metadata and files.
+Creating a substitution produces a new compendium with its own metadata and files.
 A substitution is created with an HTTP `POST` request using `multipart/form-data` and content-type `JSON`.
-Required fields are the identifiers of base ERC and overlay ERC and at least one pair of substitution files, consisting of one base file and one overlay file.
+Required fields are the identifiers of base compendium and overlay compendium and at least one pair of _substitution files_, consisting of one base file and one overlay file.

 !!!
 Note
     A substitution process removes potentially existing packaging information, i.e. if the base compendium was a BagIt bag, the substitution will only contain the payload directory contents (`/data` directory).

     The overlay file is stripped of all paths and is copied directly into the substitution's root directory.
+    The original path is preserved in the substitution metadata.

 ### Created metadata and files

 The substitution creation includes an update of the compendium metadata in the file **`erc.yml`**, which implements the actual substitution.
 After creation, subsequent [jobs](http://o2r.info/o2r-web-api/job/) consider these settings.

-The **files** of a substituted ERC comprise all base ERC files and the overlay files.
+The **files** of a substituted compendium comprise all base compendium files and the overlay files.
 In case of a file naming conflict, the overlay file is preprended with `overlay_`.

 ### Request